The Stockradar Truth Test

 1. Further Filtering.
 To form a balanced view using established sentiment indicators.
 Stockradar’s Trend Intensity Rating Indicator is used.
 This is one more step in the process of creating an odds-based argument.

-Stockradar Trend Intensity Indicator definition: About – Trend Intensity Indicator
+Stockradar Trend Intensity Indicator definition: For definitions see – About – Trend Intensity Indicator

 Components